Table of contents

-Naloxone is a life-saving medication used to reverse opioid overdoses.
+Naloxone is a life-saving medication used in emergency interventions to reverse opioid overdoses.
 As an opioid antagonist, naloxone binds to opioid receptors and reverses and blocks the effects of other opioids.
 It is crucial for those providing basic life support to know the different routes that naloxone can be administered through and when each is appropriate.
 This article will explore the most common administration routes for naloxone in basic life support situations.

-1. Intramuscular Administration (Nasal Spray)
+1. Intranasal Administration (Nasal Spray)

 How Intranasal Naloxone Works